SaidBoudad/EasyHomeManagement/README.md

 Keep them informed about the project's progress and involve them in the decision-making process when relevant.

 By thoroughly planning and gathering requirements in the initial stages, you will have a clear direction for your home management application's development.
 It will help you avoid unnecessary delays and ensure that the final product meets your expectations and those of your users.
+For the security , I used Spring Security org.springframework.boot spring-boot-starter-security with the module of thymeleaf that handel the relationship with this frmaework org.thymeleaf.extras thymeleaf-extras-springsecurity6 3.1.0.M1 is used for integrating Thymeleaf (a popular template engine) with Spring Security (a security framework for Java applications) in the context of Spring Security version 6.
+The thymeleaf-extras-springsecurity6 module provides various Thymeleaf dialects and utilities that make it easier to work with Spring Security concepts within your Thymeleaf templates.
+These dialects allow you to create templates that are aware of Spring Security's authentication and authorization features, making it simpler to control content visibility based on user roles, permissions, and authentication status.